LocalDigitalChatbots/localdigitalchatbots.github.io/full-application.md

 \**Payments in kind will be non-financial time contributions.
 Oxford City Council uses Timetastic to track time spent on projects.
 Development of the expression of interest and application to date has accrued 19 hours at a cost of £950.

 \***Estimate based on £2,000 per council of in-kind time contributions (excluding Oxford City Council) multiplied by the 11 participating councils

-Some additional things you’ll need to confirm by ticking the box

-Please select this box to guarantee that all outputs of this project will be published under open license with a view to any organisation accessing, using or adopting them freely. \[_\]

-By checking this box, we declare that our organisations have submitted the Local Digital Declaration sign-up form, and we understand that our application will not be considered unless our leaders have verified our commitments by verifying our applications by the time our application is reviewed. \[_\]

-And details of those from whom you’ve had permission to submit this application

-This is the minimum number of senior responsible officers for which we require confirmation

-Project sponsor ‘Sign offs’

-Senior responsible officer who commits lead organisation to the project

-Full name

-Helen Bishop

-Role

-Head of Business Improvement

-Email

-\* to send verification email

-hbishop@oxford.gov.uk

-Section 151 Officer sign-off (e.g. Finance Director) for lead organisation

-Full name

-Nigel Kennedy

-Role

-Head of Financial Services

-Email

-\* to send verification email

-nkennedy@oxford.gov.uk

-Senior responsible officer from a partner organisation

-\* To provide evidence of senior support for collaboration from at least 1 partner

-Full name

-Jayne Pickering

-Role

-Executive Director of Finance

-Email

-\* to send verification email

-j.pickering@bromsgroveandredditch.gov.uk